 After You Accept, Adapt

 Once you accept the new normal, then you can adjust and adapt your life to reality.
-Guthmann recommends a number of strategies to help teens (and parents) cope in the following weeks and months.
+Orcena recommends a number of strategies to help teens (and parents) cope in the following weeks and months.

 - Mindfulness.
 Teens with anxiety can benefit from practicing mindfulness skills, but so can the general public.
-Guthmann points to free online resources and tools for helping teens learn how to practice deep breathing and meditation.
+Orcena points to free online resources and tools for helping teens learn how to practice deep breathing and meditation.
 “It’s not uncommon for everyone right now to have moments of panic, but teens with preexisting anxiety or mental health issues are especially at risk.
 Meditation can help soothe panic the body and calm the mind.”
-One of Guthmann’s favorite meditations in Dialectical Behavior Therapy is called the Loving Kindness Meditation.
+One of Orcena’s favorite meditations in Dialectical Behavior Therapy is called the Loving Kindness Meditation.
 “It’s a way of wishing yourself and others well, especially at times when you are feeling helpless.”
 Which is why it’s a perfect meditation to practice for the next few months.

 - Check the Facts.
 Some might feel it’s the end of the world.
 But it’s not: there are just new rules for how to live, for now.
 When your teen engages in catastrophic thinking, remind them to Check the Facts.
 Reputable public health agencies like the Centers for Disease Control (CDC) and World Health Organization (WHO) have established safety protocols that everyone can follow to stay healthy and contain the virus.
 Encourage your teen to read these reports.
 Staying informed with the help of reputable, trusted sources – and learning how to take safety precautions to minimize the risks of danger – can help keep anxiety at bay.